jhucsf/spring2022/assign/assign05.md

 *Update 4/16*: There was an error in the `solution.zip` target of the `Makefile` in the original project skeleton.
 To fix it, change the `zip` command from

+*Update 4/18*: There was an error in the automated test scripts for the MS1 when run on the ugrad machines.
+You can fix this by re-downloading the scripts.

 ```
 zip -9r $@ Makefile *.cpp *.c README.txt
 ```